Canon T3i vs T7i

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T3i and Canon EOS Rebel T7i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the T7i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T3i does not offer wifi capability.
+In contrast, the T3i does not provide wifi capability.

-The T7i is a recent model that features in the current product line-up of Canon.
-In contrast, the T3i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T3i was succeeded by the Canon T4i.
+Both the T3i and the T7i have been discontinued, but can regularly be found used on eBay.
+The T3i was replaced by the Canon T4i, while the T7i was followed by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon T3i better than the Canon T7i or vice versa?
 The listing below highlights the relative strengths of the two models.